ChanningWang2018/hawarma-preview/README.md

 If you need to add new recipes, you need to modify three parts:
 - recipes.json: Add new recipe information
 - translation.yaml: Add new recipe name translations
-- images/: 创建一个recipe.slug的同名目录，目录下Add PNG files with the same name as the new recipe slug for recipe selection (355x355 or 395x395), add files named "order-{recipe.slug}.png" for result display (275x255).
+- images/: Create a directory with the same name as recipe.slug, and add PNG files with the same name as the new recipe slug for recipe selection (355x355 or 395x395), add files named "order-{recipe.slug}.png" for result display (275x255).
 If there are new ingredients, add PNG files with the same name (107x107), which need to correspond to the names in recipes.json.
-新cookers和新condiments直接存放在images/目录下，方便复用。
+New cookers and condiments are stored directly in the images/ directory for easy reuse.

 If you modify the data structure of recipes.json, you also need to modify the corresponding parts of the Recipe class in app.py.